 Why We Like It

 Aside from it being a treasure trove of original features, the diamond in the Castello del Nero’s already glittering crown has got to be the ultra-modern spa, designed to cater to your every need.
 With aromatic Turkish baths, ice fountains, a heated vitality pool and tranquillity lounge you’ll struggle to decide exactly where to do your relaxing.
-And, of course, no trip to Tuscany would be complete without ultimate epicurean indulgence; the La Torre Restaurant is housed in the castle’s old stables and known for fine dining, with the chef making everything (and we mean everything) by hand.
+And, of course, no trip to Tuscany would be complete without ultimate epicurean indulgence; the La Torre Michelin-starred restaurant is housed in the castle’s old stables and is known for its fine dining, with the chef making everything (and we mean everything) by hand, whilst the Tuscan La Taverna is the place to sample regional delicacies.
 Don’t forget to check out the extensive wine cellar either…